spjca/ds.capstone/README.md

 About The Author

-Sean Jackson is a computer and data science hobbyist with minimal formal coding experience.
+Sean Jackson is a computer and data science hobbyist.
 All projects are completed in free time after work and on weekends.
 I thank you for keeping this in mind when reviewing the project.

 This project is sponsored by Coursera, Johns Hopkins University, and Swiftkey.
 I thank them for their support in learning R. It has been enlightening.